oils-for-unix/oils/builtin/README.md

     builtin/
       func_hay.py  # functions only appear in YSH

+      method.py  # methods for all types, could be split up further

+      io_osh.py  # echo builtin
-      io_osh.py  # read builtin is in OSH, with YSH enhancements io_ysh.py  # write builtin is only in YSH
+                 # read builtin is in OSH, with YSH enhancements
+      io_ysh.py  # write builtin is only in YSH

       pure_osh.py  # set, shopt